-The competition is open to US law students at schools approved by the American Bar Association.
-Students enrolled in a JD, LLB, or other first degree program in law at an accredited faculty outside the United States may also participate.
+The competition is open to U.S. law students at law schools approved by the American Bar Association and recent law graduates who were students at the time they wrote their papers.
+Students enrolled in a JD, LLB, or other first-degree program in law at an accredited faculty outside the United States may also participate.
 Students must be in good standing at their institutions.
-They are encouraged, but not required, to be members of the Lawyers' Committee for Cultural Heritage Preservation.
+They are encouraged, but not required, to be a member of the Lawyers' Committee for Cultural Heritage Preservation.

 **Remember, papers must not include any identifying information.

 The papers will be judged anonymously by a panel of experts in the field.
 The judges will base their decision on the student's ability to perform original research and demonstrate critical thinking.
 The panel will focus on:

 The judges will determine the winner(s) in September and announce them as soon as possible thereafter.
 The First Place winner will receive a cash award of $500.
 If a tie occurs, the First Place winners will split the cash award.
 LCCHP reserves the right not to select a First-Place winner if a majority of the judges so recommends.
 LCCHP may also award a Second-Place prize of $500, at its discretion, if it determines that such a prize is appropriate.